pts/mrbe/README.md

 Build tools running inside `bmr` (i.e. in the inner MRBE environment) must be either Win32 console applications (and they see a Win32 environment, possibly emulated with stripped-down Wine 5.0 or later) or text-mode DOS programs (and they see DOS environment emulated with a stripped-down DOSBox 0.74-3 or later, with the actual screen hidden, and the user sees only their standard output and error).
 For both kinds of build tools, host system files in the current directory where `bmr` was invoked is available (for read-write) as a virtual C: drive.
 Also, for build tools, the directory specified in the `BMRTOOLDIR` environment variable is available for read-only as a virtual T: drive, and is added to the `PATH`.
 Filenames are case-insensitive from the build tools' perspective.
 In case of DOSBox, long filenames (longer than 8.3 or containing whitespace) are supported in Win32, but not in DOSBox.
 Filenames with non-ASCII characters are not supported.
 In case of DOSBox, modification to the directory backing the C: drive while `bmr` is running may not be visible to the build tools.
 In case of Win32 build tools, all file and directory changes propagate instantly between the host system and the build tools.
 For imlementation reasons, if `bmr` is running on a Win32 host system natively, the C: and T: drives (as described above) are not available for Win32 build tools running under `bmr`, but some other pathnames will be used instead, making them the current drive and directory (instead of `C:\`), and adding them to the `PATH` (instead of `T:\`).

 Build tools can run each other within a single `bmr` invocation.
 A Win32 console application can run another Win32 console application or a DOS program.
 A DOS program can run another DOS program (but not a Win32 application).
+Most environment variables propagate between build tools (even if a Win32 console application runs a DOS program); one exceptions is parts of `PATH` which don't exist in the other rmulator.

 MRBE shouldn't be used as a security barrier between the host system and the build tools.
 When running a Win32 console application under `bmr` running on a Win32 host natively, the build too can see and modify all data and all drives the host user has access to.
 On Linux and macOS a little better isolation is provided: build tools running under `mrbe` can see only the host directories hosting drive C: (read-write) and T: (read-only).
 Even DOS build tools aren't sufficiently isolated from the host system, because DOSBox can crash or a malicious DOS program can escape by corrupting DOSBox memory.